mplpl/unrar_amiga/README.md

 Unrar supports wildcard in Windows style:
 * "?" = any character
-* "*" = any charaster sequence
+* "*" = any character sequence

 Amiga style wildcards are not supported at this moment.

 <h3>File modification dates</h3>

 When unpacking, created files get modification date set as stored in RAR archive.
 The data is set in the local time zone.
-As there is no special attribute for creation and access dates in AmigaOS, this values are always ignored.
+As there is no special attribute for creation and access dates in AmigaOS, these values are always ignored.

 <h3>File owner and group</h3>

 When unpacking from RAR archive with option -ow, unrar will try to set owner name and group.
-It will only succed if a user with given name and a group with given name is present in local system.
+It will only succeed if a user with given name and a group with given name is present in local system.
 Otherwise an error will be printed.
 When -ow is not used, owner/group is ignored.

 <h3>Symbolic links in an archive</h3>

 RAR can store symbolic links and this unrar port supports that.
-When unpacking, targets for unix symbolic links will be changed into Amiga links (Makelink function) provided that filesystem into which unpack is done supports that (SFS does).
+When unpacking, targets for Unix symbolic links will be changed into Amiga links (Makelink function) provided that filesystem into which unpack is done supports that (SFS does).
 When the filesystem does not support symbolic links, an error will be printed and the symbolic link will be ignored.

-As RAR stores symbolic link target in the form that is right on OS where an archive was created, before making links in Amiga, the path need to be converted (for instance ../test.txt need to be changed to /test.txt).
+As RAR stores symbolic link target in the form that is right on OS where an archive was created, before making links in Amiga, the path needs to be converted (for instance ../test.txt need to be changed to /test.txt).
 This unrar port does such conversion.

-Note: unrar checks if a link is safe to create and will skip links targeting outside of enpacking directory.
+Note: unrar checks if a link is safe to create and will skip links targeting outside of unpacking directory.
 In order to make it create them, you need to use -ola switch when unpacking.

 <h3>Hard links in an archive</h3>

-Hard links are supported in a similar way as symbilic links.
+Hard links are supported in a similar way as symbolic links.
 Again, they will only work if target filesystem supports hard links (SFS dos not).
-Otherwise an error will be printed and hardlink will be ignored.
-There is no option in unrar that would allow the user to unpack hardlinks and regular files or symbolic links - so if target filesystem does not support hard links it is not possible to get them unpacked.
+Otherwise an error will be printed and hard link will be ignored.
+There is no option in unrar that would allow the user to unpack hard links and regular files or symbolic links - so if target filesystem does not support hard links it is not possible to get them unpacked.

 <h3>Reference files in an archive</h3>